Nightdive Studios: Founding and System Shock 2 (2012–2013)

 Starting in October 2012, Kick sent various emails to Star Insurance Company to inquire about the status of the series' intellectual property (IP).
 To his surprise, the company's legal counsel responded within a few days, asking Kick what he was planning to do with the IP.
 Star Insurance Company had recently acquired the System Shock trademark from Electronic Arts but was wary of producing a new entry in the series given the high cost associated with such a production.
 Kick pitched the idea of updating System Shock 2 for modern platforms and re-releasing it via digital distribution services, including GOG.com and Steam.
 He argued that the game was highly sought after, as over 34,000 people had placed it onto their GOG.com wishlists, and that a re-release would be profitable.
 The insurer was fond of this idea, so Kick and Banegas, who had then almost reached the Panama Canal, returned to the United States.
 Arriving in New Mexico, Kick began phoning with Star Insurance Company's legal counsel and eventually reached a deal.
 He raised money from his friends and family to pay the license fee for System Shock 2 and establish a company.
 Subsequently, Kick and Banegas founded Night Dive Studios on November 7, 2012.
-Kick assumed the role of chief executive officer, while Banegas became the chief financial officer.
+Kick assumed the role of chief executive officer (CEO), while Banegas became the chief financial officer.
 The company name was inspired by their shared passion for diving, especially night diving, and Kick specifically recalled one night dive he had experienced in the Great Barrier Reef.
 Night Dive Studios was initially located in Portland, Oregon, later moving to nearby Vancouver, Washington.